 Student Group Total Enrollment Number Tested Percent Tested Percent Met or Exceeded

-All Students -
+All Students

-Male 1
+Male

-Female 1
+Female

-Hispanic or Latino -
+Hispanic or Latino

-Socioeconomically Disadvantaged 1
+Socioeconomically Disadvantaged

-English Learners 1
+English Learners

-Students with Disabilities

 Note: ELA test results include the Smarter Balanced Summative Assessment and the CAA.
 The "Percent Met or Exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAAs divided by the total number of students who participated in both assessments.